kurtiepie/k8s_in_mem_lab/README.md

 ```
 We can interact with `/dev/shm` for our purposes to execute scripts with python inpreter in runnimg memroy, even bypassing `noexec` flags assosated with the filesystem.

-`/dev/shm` will gernally be available for all pods on a Kuberntes work node by `deefault`.
+`/dev/shm` will gernally be available for all pods on a Kuberntes work node by `default`.

 We can see what version of python is available on the system with `python --version`